 - For a new node added via the Add Node Wizard, you'll see the same Microsoft IIS option as provided for existing nodes.

-- For multiple nodes, add them via the Discovery Wizard or assign AppInsight for IIS to nodes on the Manage Application Monitor Templates page.
+- Add nodes to a group and assign the AppInsight for IIS template to the group on the Manage Application Monitor Templates page.